• From the top of his head to the bottom of his buttocks, he is about 20 cm (8 in) long. And he weighs about 455 g — finally, a whole pound!

 If you’ve discovered that you’re expecting more than one baby, you’ve likely noticed a higher than average weight gain by now.
 Since more than one baby is growing and developing inside your uterus, you may be carrying more than one placenta and amniotic sac.
 That’s a lot of baby baggage!

 Whether you’re expecting twins, triplets, or quadruplets, you and your partner are probably in a state of shock!
 Take a few deep breaths and remember: Parenthood is one big adventure — and yours has just gotten a little more exciting.
-Start getting prepared with our guide to expecting twins.

 Water: your drink of choice